surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 9.1.2-b.1 =
+= 9.1.2-rc.1 =

-(2021/10/13) Added a compatibility filter for Yoast WooCommerce SEO presenters to avoid conflicting markup.
+(2021/10/15) Added a compatibility filter for Yoast WooCommerce SEO presenters to avoid conflicting markup.
+Fixed a possible Schema type conflict for the site organization with a custom home page Schema type.

 = 9.1.1 =